ideabrian/website-content/post/netlify-functions/index.md

 Try this.
 Create the file in an empty folder, push it to a GitHub repository and create a new Netlify site from that repo.

-Once you do so, in the `Settings -> Functions` menu in Netlify a new menu will show up which shows the details of our functions usage:
+Once you do so, a new menu shows up in Netlify under `Settings -> Functions` It shows the details of our function's usage:

 ![](functions-usage.png)